steellight541/CleanUps/README.md

 ## 🌍 Project Goals

-The CleanUps App was developed in partnership with [Zero Waste Montenegro](https://cleanupmontenegro.me/en/), an environmental NGO dedicated to reducing waste and promoting sustainable practices across Montenegro.
-The app is part of a larger effort to support citizen engagement and make community cleanups more visible, impactful, and trackable.
+The CleanUps App was developed in partnership with [Zero Waste Montenegro](https://cleanupmontenegro.me/en/), an environmental NGO focused on eliminating waste pollution and encouraging community action across Montenegro.
+This app provides a digital platform to organize, track, and visualize local cleanup efforts.

 ### Mission Alignment

-Zero Waste Montenegro’s mission includes:
+Zero Waste Montenegro promotes:
-- Promoting zero waste methodologies.
+- Zero waste methodologies and circular economy practices
-- Supporting municipalities and communities in sustainable waste management.
+- Guidance for municipalities to transition to sustainable systems
-- Encouraging citizen action through awareness, tools, and community-building.

-Our app aligns with these goals by creating a lightweight, engaging, and functional tool for cleanup event coordination and participation tracking.
+- Community engagement and behavioral change
+- Alternatives to single-use products and landfill disposal

+The CleanUps App aligns with this by giving volunteers and organizers the tools to coordinate, participate in, and track the impact of cleanup events.

 ---